 First, make sure that email notifications are enabled and configured correctly on your YouTrack server.

 If you are using YouTrack InCloud and haven't changed the default settings, skip this step and continue with Set Up a Feedback Project.
 Email notifications are enabled and configured by default in your InCloud instance.

 If you are have changed the default email notification settings in your YouTrack InCloud instance, or are using YouTrack Standalone edition, verify that email notification is enabled and the connection to an email service is configured.

 If you use a Google mail service to send email notifications, use the same email address as your global From address and your help desk notifications.
 Google does not let you use a substitute email address.
 If you use an email address as the From address in your project that differs from the address in the global settings, the mail service does not deliver the messages.

 You don't have to do anything special here, just follow the basic setup instructions and test the connection to the mail service.
-For specific instructions, see Notifications.
+For specific instructions, see Email Server Settings.

 When email notifications are enabled and configured in YouTrack, you are ready to create and configure your feedback project.

 Set Up a Feedback Project

 The project that you use to process feedback should be configured differently from a project that is used by a development team for building software.
-For your marketing or public relations team, you can strip it down to the bare bones.
+For your marketing or public relations team, you can scale it back.

 The configuration of the project is specific to this use case, so we describe it here in some detail.